peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Return Value:</b>

- `true`  if this filter allows CBOR arrays and an array's length is allowed under this filter; otherwise,  `false` .
+ `true` if this filter allows CBOR arrays and an array's length is allowed under his filter; otherwise,  `false` .

 ### ArrayLengthMatches